Flight-Free-UK/flight_free_uk_website/source/posts/demand.html.markdown

 But what would happen if the price increased?
 It would make flying less competitive with other forms of transport, sure.
 But it would also reshape all kinds of choices.
 I heard recently about someone who was planning to celebrate her parents’ ruby wedding with a family trip to Tenerife.
 If the flights were a bit more expensive, would they still go?
 Maybe they would celebrate with a party, a meal at a nice restaurant, or a [rose for the garden instead](https://www.davidaustinroses.co.uk/products/ruby-wedding-standard-rose).

-> "What would happen if the price increased?
-It would reshape all kinds of choices".
+What would happen if the price increased?
+It would reshape all kinds of choices.

-So is it really flying that we demand?
+## So is it really flying that we demand?

 We demand good times with our families and friends.
 We demand memorable occasions.
 We demand access to work and education.

-We have to figure out how we can have all of those things, and also demand a safe and peaceful future, and a good life for our children and grandchildren too.
+## We have to figure out how we can have all of those things, and also demand a safe and peaceful future, and a good life for our children and grandchildren too.

 ![group of 4 friends in a line with arms around each other facing away looking at the sun](/images/uploads/demand-for-travel-helena-lopes-pgnqt0rxwls-unsplash.jpg "Photo credit: Photo by Helena Lopes on Unsplash")